CBD Oil for Cats: How to Reduce Discomfort & Inflammation Naturally

-Yes, CBD oil is safe for cats, with no known side effects.
 It has been proven that, unlike THC, CBD has no psychoactive effects.
-Herbal Renewals: CBD for Pets Blend is extracted from the industrial hemp plant, which contains THC levels below the legal maximum of 0.3%.
+Herbal Renewals: CBD for Cats is extracted from the industrial hemp plant, which contains THC levels below the legal maximum of 0.3%.
 Additionally, research shows that CBD is not an addictive substance, so you can be sure that CBD for cats is safe for kitty consumption, without any risk of addiction, overdose or psychotropic effects.

 Is CBD oil helpful for stressed out cats?

-Yes, CBD oil is very helpful for relieving stress in cats.
 Cats are commonly prone to experiencing stress and nervous tension.
 As creatures of habit, change in their environment can trigger stress in cats, or stress may be experienced as a result of a chemical or hormonal imbalance.
-The calming effect of CBD makes CBD oil a great way to assist cats who are prone to experiencing feelings of stress and nervous tension.
+The potential calming effect of CBD makes CBD oil a great way to possibly assist cats who are prone to experiencing feelings of stress and nervous tension.

 Can CBD oil help cats with chronic inflammation?

-Yes, CBD can help cats suffering from symptoms of chronic inflammation.
 Unfortunately, inflammation of the joints is a common problem for older kitties, resulting in stiff, achy joints, which impacts mood and movement.
-The good news is that CBD for pets can help to reduce the symptoms of chronic inflammation, such as pain, stiffness and swelling, and help to keep your cat feeling mobile and active as they enter their senior years.
+CBD may help to reduce the symptoms of chronic inflammation and help to keep your cat feeling mobile and active as they enter their senior years.

 How much CBD oil should I give my cat?